d05hna/BoxScores_mlb/README.md

 Currently Working:

-Running socreboard.js Outputs a nice cli with:
+-Running socreboard.js Outputs a nice cli with:
  - the current scores bugs
  - batter/pitcher matcups
  - Pitchers That Won/lost/save for games that are final